mindspore-lab/mindcv/quick_start.md

 ## Use YAML files for model training and validation

 We can also use the yaml file with the model parameters set directly to quickly train and verify the model through `train.py` and `validate.py` scripts.
-The following is an example of training SqueezenetV1 on ImageNet (you need to download imagenet to the directory in advance)
+The following is an example of training SqueezenetV1 on [ImageNet](https://www.image-net.org/challenges/LSVRC/2012/index.php) (you need to download ImageNet to the directory in advance)

 > For detailed tutorials, please refer to the [tutorial](https://mindcv.readthedocs.io/en/latest/tutorials/learn_about_config.html).